How to Pitch a Music Blog: Paste Magazine

 Paste Magazine is one of my favorite online music outlets, and possibly one of the most well-known.
 They cover a wide range of topics such as music, film, and lifestyles.
 It is a blog that is a combination of pop-culture, and underground.
 How can you reach Paste to get your music featured?
 Here are a few tips.

 1. Top 10 Best Albums

 Paste has a monthly featured called the Top 10 Best Albums where they review the best releases for a certain month.
-For example, the most recent was called “Top 10 Best Albums of October 2017.”
+For example, the most recent was called “Top 10 Best Albums of March 2018.”
 Keep in mind that there are important factors that help maximize the chances of being featured in any blog.
 We like to call those the “main drivers” of an outlet.
 Think of these like a checklist of credentials you’ll more than likely need to have before being considered.
 The “Top 10” feature does have a large mix of genres, but if you get into the core of each journalist’s article, the main factors are bands with some hype or history behind their name.
-For example, the sophomore release from Julien Baker was featured, as was the newest studio album from Detroit natives Protomartyr.
+For example, the recent release from Lucy Dacus was featured, as was the newest studio album from Soccer Mommy.
 As you can imagine, these names have some weight, so newer bands might not want to funnel all of their attention and energy into this section.
 Once there’s more buzz behind your name, I would highly recommend reaching out about this feature.

 2. Paste Studio Session

 Bands who are touring or live in the New York area should look into a Paste Studio Session.
 This is a live session where a band or solo artist performs a few songs.
 Again, another great thing is that you don’t have to already be super famous to be featured.
 If you have the time to make it to NY, I would highly recommend reaching out to try and set something up.
 The intimate nuance really creates a great atmosphere and some really amazing content that you’ll be able to promote (and use for future pitches!).